Chicago Federal Building: Notable events

 The Building housed the United States District Court for the Northern District of Illinois until 1964 and the United States Court of Appeals for the Seventh Circuit until 1938.
 The Federal Weather Bureau maintained offices in the dome and took official measurements from July 1, 1905 until December 31, 1925, when the official weather station moved to the University of Chicago campus.
 The Federal Building site maintained supplemental observation equipment until 1970.

 In 1907, Judge Kenesaw Mountain Landis presided over an antitrust case against Standard Oil in which the company was fined $29 million for accepting freight rebates from the railroads.
 The verdict was later set aside but in 1920, Landis went on to become the first Commissioner of Baseball.

 A powerful bomb exploded on the building's north side September 4, 1918, killing four people and injuring 75 others, destroying the entrance doors and damaging windows of buildings across Adams Street.
 Two mail clerks and two patrons were killed in the explosion, which was immediately blamed upon the radical Industrial Workers of the World, which had recently been involved in a mass trial at the location.
-On September 7, 1918 police arrested a suspect with close ties to the IWW organization.
+On September 7, 1918, police arrested a suspect with close ties to the IWW organization.

 Walt Disney worked at the post office in the building from July until September 1918.

-Authorities discovered another bomb October 31, 1921, before the device exploded.
-There was no damage to the building or its inhabitants.
+Authorities discovered another bomb on October 31, 1921, before the device exploded.
+There was no damage to the building or its occupants.

 In 1931, the courtroom of Judge James Herbert Wilkerson was the location for the trial of gangster Al Capone.
 On October 24, 1931, Wilkerson sentenced Capone to a 10-year prison sentence and a fine of $50,000 for tax evasion.
 His conviction was upheld by the appellate court December 20, 1937.

-The District and Circuit courts and several agencies relocated to the new Dirksen Federal Building across Dearborn Street and the building was demolished in 1965.
+The District and Circuit courts and several agencies relocated to the new Dirksen Federal Building across Dearborn Street, and the building was demolished in 1965.
 The 45-floor Kluczynski Federal Building and Loop Postal Station, designed by Ludwig Mies van der Rohe, were built in its place.
 The plaza between the three structures is the setting for Alexander Calder's sculpture Flamingo.